openownership/data-standard/docs/standard/index.rst

 .. include:: warningbox.rst

-BODS data encapsulates information about the :doc:`beneficial ownership <../primer/index>` of corporate entities and related arrangements, to facilitate sharing of information.
-The data model is based on :any:`Key concepts <key-concepts>` relating to this information and its management.
+BODS data encapsulates information about the :doc:`beneficial ownership <../primer/index>` of corporate vehicles, to facilitate sharing of information.
+The data model is based on :any:`key concepts <key-concepts>` relating to this information and its management.

 The BODS schema, defined using `JSON Schema 2020-12 <https://json-schema.org/>`_, describes the data model.
-The :ref:`Schema browser <schema-browser>` provides a way of digging through the schema's structure, showing how its components and fields fit together.
-Alternatively, the :ref:`Schema reference <schema-reference>` presents these elements and their descriptions in easy-to-reference tables.
+The :ref:`Schema browser <schema-browser>` shows how the schema's components and fields fit together.
+The :ref:`Schema reference <schema-reference>` inludes an A-Z of key components and the codelists.

 Further requirements are described in the :ref:`Modelling requirements <modelling-requirements>` and :ref:`System requirements <system-requirements>` sections.